 Each day before and after test administration, both scorable and non-scorable test materials must be stored in a secure location, and daily distribution and collection must be documented using the Chain-of-Custody Form or other tracking log (refer to Section 2.1).
-Follow the instructions below for receiving materials and taking inventory, which should be done immediately after receiving test materials.
+Follow the instructions below for receiving materials and taking inventory, which should be done immediately after receiving secure test materials.

 - Remove the packing list and School Chain-of-Custody Form from box 1. - Remove the resealable package labeled "Test Coordinator Kit."
 Review the contents of this package and notify the LAC if additional materials are needed.
 Place the Test Coordinator Kit, and all of its contents, in a secure location to be retrieved after the completion of testing.
-The kit contains the following items: - Resealable plastic bag (holds all materials) - Paper bands for bundling and returning scorable test books (grade 3) and scorable answer documents (grades 4-8 and high school for ELA/L and mathematics only) - Pearson Return Labels for scorable materials (Scorable and non-scorable labels will be different colors for each test administration.) - Pearson Return Labels for non-scorable materials (Scorable and non-scorable labels will be different colors for each test administration.) - MVP Bill of Lading forms for scorable and/or non-scorable materials; refer to Maryland's state policy pages in Appendix C for additional information. - Pre-printed/pre-gridded Scorable Materials Return School Header - Student ID labels (one per student) - Student Roster - Pearson Return Instructions Sheet - Shipping Carrier Return Instructions - One Test Administrator Manual will be provided for every 25 students registered in Pearson Access. - Students taking MISA 5 & 8 and Social Studies 8 will use a consumable test book and not an answer document. - Count the materials received to verify that the quantities listed on the school packing list were shipped as indicated, and also that there is an adequate number of Test Administrator Manuals, test books, and answer documents (for grades 4-8 and high school for ELA/L and Mathematics only) for students in the school.
+The kit contains the following items: - Resealable plastic bag (holds all materials) - Paper bands for bundling and returning scorable answer documents - Pearson Return Labels for scorable materials (Scorable and non-scorable labels will be different colors for each test administration.) - Pearson Return Labels for non-scorable materials (Scorable and non-scorable labels will be different colors for each test administration.) - MVP Bill of Lading forms for scorable and/or non-scorable materials; refer to Maryland's state policy pages in Appendix C for additional information. - Pre-printed/pre-gridded Scorable Materials Return School Header - Student ID labels (one per student) - Student Roster - Pearson Return Instructions Sheet - Shipping Carrier Return Instructions - One Test Administrator Manual will be provided for every 25 students registered in Pearson Access. - Count the materials received to verify that the quantities listed on the school packing list were shipped as indicated, and also that there is an adequate number of Test Administrator Manuals, test books, and answer documents for students in the school.
 Schools will be provided a five percent overage of these testing materials.
 If additional materials are needed, submit an additional order through Pearson Access.
-Refer to your MSDE policy in Appendix C before placing an order. - Ensure that any missing or damaged test books and answer documents are replaced.
+Refer to your MSDE policy in Appendix Cbefore placing an order. - Ensure that any missing or damaged test books and answer documents are replaced.
 Refer to your MSDE policy in Appendix C before placing an order. - Keep all test materials in centrally located, locked storage with limited access until distributing them to the Test Administrators.
-Test materials must be distributed only on the test administration day and must be returned to the School Test Coordinator for secure storage immediately after testing using the Chain-of-Custody Form or other equivalent (except when needed for accommodations). - Keep all boxes in which the test materials were delivered for returning materials when testing is complete. - Report the following occurrences immediately to Pearson using the Form to Report Contaminated, Damaged, or Missing Materials available in Appendix E.

-- Non-receipt of any packages of test books or answer documents listed on the School Packing List - Discovery of a damaged test book or answer document - Discovery of missing or duplicate sequence numbers on any test book or answer documents.
+Test materials must be distributed only on the test administration day and must be returned to the School Test Coordinator for secure storage immediately after testing using the Chain-of-Custody Form or other equivalent (except when needed for accommodations). - Keep all boxes in which the test materials were delivered for returning materials when testing is complete. - Report the following occurrences immediately to Pearson using the Form to Report Contaminated, Damaged, or Missing Materials available in Appendix E. - Non-receipt of any packages of test books or answer documents listed on the School Packing List - Discovery of a damaged test book or answer document - Discovery of missing or duplicate sequence numbers on any test book or answer documents.
 Barcodes for test books are on the front cover in the lower right-hand corner.